josephleblanc/syn_parser/docs/ai_next_task.md

  3. Use helper functions to reduce code duplication
  4. Make assertions about the parsed code graph
  5. Run `cargo test` to check the validity of the implementation before moving on to the next implementation, debugging as necessary.

+Note: The "finished?" box should not be checked until after confirming the output of `cargo test` indicates that the tests are working as intended.

 This modular approach will make your tests more maintainable as your project grows and will help ensure that new features don't break existing